John Swinney to resign from government once Nicola Sturgeon's successor is appointed.

-It comes after Nicola Sturgeon made the shock announcement that she would resign last month.
+It comes after Ms Sturgeon made the shock announcement that she would resign last month.
 Mr Swinney was seen as one of her closest political allies.

 Ms Sturgeon paid tribute to his “support, wisdom and, above all, friendship”.
 The departure of the pair marks the end of an era for the modern SNP.